Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Instead, stuff them with clothing or newspaper or whatever you have, and allow them to dry slowly.

 If you plan to hike in the winter, whether on compacted snowy trails or using snowshoes, you need winter boots.
 These are designed to be waterproof, and have additional layers to trap body heat.

 So, what have you concluded?

-For me, waterproof boots are worth the extra money because comfortable hiking feet give me an extra edge of safety in wet weather.
+For me, waterproof boots are worth the extra money because comfortable hiking feet give me an extra edge of safety in wet weather and slippery trails.

 But if you stick to dry weather hikes, you probably don't need them.